 Under the NT Sacred Sites Act, all sacred sites in the Northern Territory are protected from unauthorised entry or damage.

-The consequences of damage, desecration or interference with sacred sites are immense, not only for Aboriginal people in terms of profound cultural loss and sanctions from their kin, but also prosecution, reputational costs and projects delays for developers, and the diminishment of the heritage of our nation as a whole.
+The consequences of damage, desecration or interference with sacred sites are immense, not only for Aboriginal people in terms of profound cultural loss and sanctions from their kin, but also prosecution, reputational costs and project delays for developers, and the diminishment of the heritage of our nation as a whole.